ibm-cloud-docs/direct-link/direct-link-to-cos.md

 # Using IBM Cloud Direct Link to connect to IBM Cloud Object Storage
 {: #using-ibm-cloud-direct-link-to-connect-to-ibm-cloud-object-storage}

-This document describes how to configure {{site.data.keyword.cloud}} Direct Link so that you have access to IBM Cloud Object Storage (COS).
-Although the methods described here were designed and tested with COS, they may work for certain other IBM Cloud services.
+This document describes how to configure {{site.data.keyword.cloud}} Direct Link so that you have access to {{site.data.keyword.cloud_notm}} Object Storage (COS).
+Although the methods described here were designed and tested with COS, they may work for certain other {{site.data.keyword.cloud_notm}} services.

-By current policy, IBM Cloud Direct Link denies access to IBM Cloud private service endpoints, including those used by IBM Cloud Object Storage (COS).
-The technique described in this document relies on indirect access to COS through servers hosted in a customer's IBM Cloud account.
-After setup, each customer's server can forward traffic bidirectionally between IBM Cloud private service endpoints and their remote networks connected by Direct Link.
+By policy, {{site.data.keyword.cloud_notm}} Direct Link denies access to {{site.data.keyword.cloud_notm}} private service endpoints, including those used by {{site.data.keyword.cloud_notm}} Object Storage (COS).
+The technique described in this document relies on indirect access to COS through servers hosted in a customer's {{site.data.keyword.cloud_notm}} account.
+After setup, each customer's server can forward traffic bidirectionally between {{site.data.keyword.cloud_notm}} private service endpoints and their remote networks connected by Direct Link.

 ## What is IBM Cloud Object Storage (COS)?
+{: #what-is-ibm-cloud-object-storage}

-IBM Cloud Object Storage (COS) is a web-scale platform that stores unstructured data.
+{{site.data.keyword.cloud_notm}} Object Storage (COS) is a web-scale platform that stores unstructured data.
 It provides reliability, security, availability, and disaster recovery without manual replication.

-Information stored within IBM Cloud Object Storage is encrypted and dispersed across multiple geographic locations.
+Information stored within {{site.data.keyword.cloud_notm}} Object Storage is encrypted and dispersed across multiple geographic locations.
 It is accessible through an implementation of the S3 API.
-This service makes use of the distributed storage technologies provided by the IBM Cloud Object Storage service.
+This service makes use of the distributed storage technologies provided by the {{site.data.keyword.cloud_notm}} Object Storage service.

 IBM COS is available in three configurations: **Cross Region**, **Regional** and **Single Site**.